Richard66NZ/CoalSIMv2/README.md

-This simulation represents a rather basic model of a 150MW (gross) single unit superheated Rankine cycle power plant with a pulverised fuel coal fired boiler.It is not meant as a complete simulator training system, but just as a proof of concept of what is possible.\
+This simulation represents a rather basic model of a 150MW (gross) single unit superheated Rankine cycle power plant with a pulverised fuel coal fired boiler.
+It is not meant as a complete simulator training system, but just as a proof of concept of what is possible.\
 \
 The aim is to perform a cold start of the boiler and turbine and once